March 2021 to February 2025

 Incomes, alternatives and revival: Life on Cambodia's Great Lake

 Fishing was once easy in Cambodia’s Great Lake, Tonle Sap, with abundant fish and little competition.
-That’s no longer the case, meaning a VSO project to improve incomes was timely – and welcome.
+That’s no longer the case thanks to a VSO project.

 Support us with a donation